 Ballot:

 1.4 This standard provides dimensions and tolerances, performance requirements, test methods, quality assurance, and trademarking for engineered wood rim boards.
-The use of engineered rim boards in bending applications is beyond the scope of this standard.
+The use of engineered wood rim boards in bending applications is limited to a design span of 4 feet or less for rim boards manufactured from mat-formed and composite panels provided that the design load is no greater than the allowable load tabulated in Annex B.

 Ballot Item 2016-2-02: Add a new Section 3.2.2 as proposed